flyteorg/flyte/flyteidl/protos/docs/core/core.rst

 # JSON Mapping

-In JSON format, the Duration type is encoded as a string rather than an object, where the string ends in the suffix &#34;s&#34; (indicating seconds) and is preceded by the number of seconds, with nanoseconds expressed as fractional seconds.
-For example, 3 seconds with 0 nanoseconds should be encoded in JSON format as &#34;3s&#34;, while 3 seconds and 1 nanosecond should be expressed in JSON format as &#34;3.000000001s&#34;, and 3 seconds and 1 microsecond should be expressed in JSON format as &#34;3.000001s&#34;.
+In JSON format, the Duration type is encoded as a string rather than an object, where the string ends in the suffix "s" (indicating seconds) and is preceded by the number of seconds, with nanoseconds expressed as fractional seconds.
+For example, 3 seconds with 0 nanoseconds should be encoded in JSON format as "3s", while 3 seconds and 1 nanosecond should be expressed in JSON format as "3.000000001s", and 3 seconds and 1 microsecond should be expressed in JSON format as "3.000001s".